How can I teach from a social justice perspective?

-Have you ever needed: a session for your teachers/staff on issues of social justice, education, diversity, and/or multiculturalism?
+Do you need a session for your staff on issues of social justice, education, diversity, and/or multiculturalism?

-Have you ever thought: I wish someone wanted to brainstorm with me about lesson/unit planning and offer me feedback?
+Do you wish someone would brainstorm with you about lesson/unit planning and offer feedback?

 We aim to address the national issue of teachers that need support to effectively teach in multicultural and multilingual classrooms.
 We believe that a culturally sustaining pedagogy can be practiced through targeted professional development.